yoga and meditation

 Halfway between classical Hatha and contemporary Vinyasa, a Hatha Flow class draws from the pool of traditional yoga postures and introduces fluid movement linked to the breath.
 Uniting care and intensity, Hatha Flow classes tend to have a longer warm-up.
 You will strengthen the body carefully and deeply, avoiding speed in order to go deeper into the heart of the movements.

-vinyasa yoga
+vinyasa

 gentle yoga

-A slow and meditative practice with postures for everybody, including pregnant women and/or those suffering from arthritis or back pain.
+A slow and accessible practice with postures for everybody, including pregnant women and/or those suffering from arthritis or back pain.
 Gentle yoga encourages interiority, concentration on the breath and bodily sensations.
 Postures are approached more through the lens of release than through effort.
 Please speak with your teacher before the class if you have any special conditions or concerns.

 meditation